 7) Warmpeace Viking 900

-The Viking 900 is a three-season sleeping bag from Czech company Warmpeace, filled with duck down with a fill power of 600 cuin.
-The comfort temperature is -7 °C, limit -14 °C, and extreme -34 °C. It’s suitable for heights up to 180 cm and offers a good balance between weight and thermal comfort.
+The Viking 900 is a three-season sleeping bag from the Czech company Warmpeace, filled with duck down at 600 cuin fill power.
+Comfort temperature is -7 °C, limit -14 °C and extreme -34 °C. It’s suitable for body heights up to 180 cm and offers a good balance between weight and thermal comfort.

 8) Pinguin Expert CCS

 The Czech brand Pinguin offers the Expert CCS sleeping bag with microfibre insulation.
-The comfort temperature is -8 °C, limit -15 °C, and extreme -36 °C. Thanks to its synthetic fill, it’s resistant to moisture and suitable for various outdoor activities.
+Comfort temperature is -8 °C, limit -15 °C and extreme -36 °C. Thanks to its synthetic fill it’s moisture-resistant and suitable for a range of outdoor activities.

 9) Trimm Balance

-The Trimm Balance sleeping bag is designed for heights up to 195 cm.
-It offers synthetic insulation with a comfort temperature of -5 °C, limit -12 °C, and extreme -25 °C. It’s suitable for three-season use and offers a good price-to-performance ratio.
+The Trimm Balance sleeping bag is designed for body heights up to 195 cm.
+It offers synthetic insulation with a comfort temperature of -5 °C, limit -12 °C and extreme -25 °C. It’s suitable for three-season use and offers good value for money.

 10) Husky Down Dopy

-The Down Dopy sleeping bag from Husky is filled with duck down and offers a comfort temperature of -10 °C, limit -17 °C, and extreme -35 °C. It’s suitable for winter hiking, although compared to other sleeping bags on this list, it has a lower fill power and higher weight.
+The Down Dopy sleeping bag from Husky is filled with duck down and offers a comfort temperature of -10 °C, limit -17 °C and extreme -35 °C. It’s suitable for winter hiking, though compared with the other bags on this list it has lower fill power and higher weight.

-Winter sleeping bags are filled with either down or synthetic microfibres.
-What’s the difference between them and which type is more suitable for you?
+Winter sleeping bags are filled either with down or with synthetic microfibres.
+What’s the difference between them, and which type is right for you?

-Sleeping bags filled with down excel with their outstanding thermal insulation properties.
+Down-filled sleeping bags excel thanks to their superb thermal insulation.
 Their main advantages are:

-- Low weight – down sleeping bags are significantly lighter than synthetic ones
+- Low weight – down bags are significantly lighter than synthetic ones

 - Excellent compressibility – they take up less space in your backpack